The bill would amend the General Property Tax Act to do the following:

 -- The owner maintained or provided for the maintenance of the property while residing in the nursing home or assisted living facility.

-In addition, the property could not be occupied except by the owner's son, daughter, grandson, or granddaughter, could not be for sale, could not be leased, and could not be used for any business or commercial purpose.
+In addition, the property could not be occupied, could not be for sale, could not be leased, and could not be used for any business or commercial purpose.

 The bill would have a negligible impact on State and local revenue.
 The changes largely would codify existing Department of Treasury policy and guidance on administration of the property tax and the principal residence exemption.
 The only impact would reflect changes where a local unit was not following that guidance.
 In those cases, the bill would reduce revenue to local school districts, but that reduction would be offset by an equal increase in School Aid Fund expenditures in order to maintain per-pupil funding guarantees.